enzoampil/fastquant/README.md

 ## Easiest way to access and analyze Philippine stock data

-**fastquant** allows you easily access stock data from [PSE Edge](https://edge.pse.com.ph/) with as few as 2 lines of python code.
+**fastquant** allows you easily access stock data with as few as 2 lines of python code.
 Its goal is to promote data driven investments by making quantitative analysis in finance accessible to everyone.

 ## Features
 1. Easy access to *historical* Philippine stock data